-Vtiger CRM is a BtoB software developed in 2004 from SugarCRM database.
+Vtiger CRM is a BtoB software developed in 2004 by SugarCRM database.
 Vtiger does very well in account and contact management, customer support, product reference catalogues, sales performance monitoring and personal agendas.
 The functional coverage of vtiger CRM is just as important as its competitor Salesforce.com, though vtiger is primarily aimed at SMEs.

 Number of downloads: 3,700,000

-Odoo is the world's fastest growing business management software.
+Odoo is the world's fastest-growing business management software.
 Odoo has a complete suite of professional applications covering all business needs from CRM, to e-commerce websites, manufacturing, inventory and accounting; all information communicated down the pipeline to create a seamless workflow.

 You will no longer find SugarCRM in this ranking as it has not been an Open Source product for several years now.
 The company is currently positioning itself as a direct competitor of Salesforce.
 That being said, vtiger CRM and SuiteCRM has taken over this exciting challenge with great success.

 Naturally, if the free tools do not offer the features you are looking for, you can always opt for a paid sales force automation solution.
 In this case the variety is certainly greater and you can also find a cloud-based CRM system.
 If it is the economic investment that is frightening, companies often offer 30 days of free trial time so that you can get familiar with the tool before you invest in it.